-Separation anxiety is the most common type of stress and anxiety problem in dogs.
+Separation anxiety in dogs is the most common type of stress and anxiety problem.
 It can cause an otherwise gentle dog to be high-strung and destructive.
-This page looks at the possible causes and symptoms, how to deal with this dog behavioral problem, and how natural herbal and homeopathic remedies can help alleviate anxiety in dogs.

 Separation anxiety can be attributed to a lot of causes and factors.
 For example: